Medical bills can create some stressful and emotionally trying situations. The resulting medical debt can be particularly painful, because:

 A Harvard University study found that people with insurance and serious medical debt faced medical bills of more than $17,000.
 What's more, medical bills are often due all at once.
 Unlike credit card bills, you may be required to pay for all of your services at once unless you arrange special conditions prior to billing.

 You may even receive a bill even if your procedures are covered by insurance.
 If your insurance company is slow to pay or working on a dispute or negotiation with your hospital, you could receive a bill.
 And if you don't pay, then it could be sent to a collection agency.
-This action will be reported to the credit monitors and your credit score could be affected.Speak with a Bankruptcy Lawyer Today
+This action will be reported to the credit monitors and your credit score could be affected.Speak to a Bankruptcy Lawyer Today

 What can be even more debilitating than expensive medical bills can be the lost income that results from missed time at work.
 If your injury or illness causes you to miss work, even for a short period of time, you could see it cause a ripple effect through your finances.